 About Clark Aerospace

 Clark Aerospace is a tier one extracurricular program at Clark College funded by the ASCC student government.
-This program provides experiences that only one other community college in the country provides.
 Participating students get to experience real world engineering challenges and restrictions similar to what they would experience in the field, and develop a passion while receiving their education.
-Clark College is the premier community college in the world for these aerospace projects.
+Clark College is the premier community college in the world for these aerospace projects, as there is only one other community college in the country that provides these experiences.

 Clark Aerospace is comprised of up to four individual teams, depending on budget and students involved.
-The first team is the Experimental Sounding Rocket Association (ESRA) a team that competes in the international Spaceport America Cup.
-Clark Aerospace is one of only two community colleges in the world participating out of 122 teams, including universities and even small governments.
-The Spaceport America cup provides students the best-case networking scenario: nearly every major aerospace company in the country participates in the event and teams are encouraged to interact.
-A second team is the Association for Unmanned Vehicle Systems International (AUVSI) a team competing in the Student Unmanned Aerial Systems Competition (SUAS) that of which, again, is only one of two community college teams in the world out of 100+ teams.
-A third option could be participating in the NASA Student Launch, which provides an in-depth experience into the engineering design process through rocketry, and networking opportunities within NASA.
-A final team could have a simpler mission to participate in the Fire in the Sky (FITS) event hosted by Washington Aerospace Club, where a team could design and build a rocket on a commercial motor for the event.
+The first team is the Experimental Sounding Rocket Association (ESRA) team, a team that competes in the international Spaceport America Cup.
+Clark Aerospace is one of only three community colleges in the world participating out of 150 teams, including universities and small governments.
+The Spaceport America cup also provides students the best-case networking scenario; nearly every major aerospace company in the country participates in the event, and teams are even encouraged to interact and form connections.
+Our second team is the Association for Unmanned Vehicle Systems International (AUVSI) team, a team competing in the Student Unmanned Aerial Systems Competition (SUAS) run by RoboNation that of which, usually, is only one of two community college teams in the world out of 100+ teams.
+However the team is taking this year off of SUAS to improve its engineering and development skills.
+As a third option, you could be participating in the NASA Student Launch team, which provides an in-depth experience into the engineering design process through rocketry and networking opportunities within NASA.
+And finally, the last team has a simpler mission to participate in the Fire in the Sky (FITS) event hosted by Washington Aerospace Club, where a team could design and build a rocket on a commercial motor.